Call func(this) if condition is true.

 On supported databases like PostgreSQL, this method can be chained to

-queries to return data.
+insert, update, delete and merge queries to return data.

 Note that on SQLite you need to give aliases for the expressions to avoid